Ubuntu: Windows interoperability

 Many Windows applications can be run on Ubuntu, much like in other Linux distributions, using the Wine compatibility layer, which can be managed via frontends such as Bottles.

 Steam has a Windows compatibility layer called Proton, and it has derivatives such as GE-Proton.

 Multiple Windows virtual machines can also be installed by KVM/QEMU and Virt-Manager.
 Graphics settings are easiest in QXL/SPICE mode.
 For 3D accelerated graphics performance, there is a third-party VirGL driver or GPU Full Passthrough mode.

 In a networked environment, file sharing between Ubuntu Linux and Windows is possible by Samba client/server software.
 Host Ubuntu Linux and the guest Windows virtual machines are also virtually networked in KVM, so file sharing between the host and virtual guest machines can also be done by the Samba in the KVM environment.

 RDP server of GNOME Remote Desktop and Remmina client software is used for remote desktop connection between Ubuntu Linux and the other OSs.

 In March 2016, Microsoft announced that it would support the Ubuntu userland on top of the Windows 10 kernel by implementing the Linux system calls as a subsystem.
 At the time, it was focused on command-line tools like Bash and was aimed at software developers.
 WSL was made available with Windows 10, version 1709.
 As of 2019, other Linux distributions are also supported.

 In 2019, Microsoft announced the new WSL 2 subsystem that includes a Linux kernel, that Canonical announced will have "full support for Ubuntu".
 By this time, it was possible to run graphical Linux apps on Windows.
 In 2021, Microsoft went on to add out-of-the-box support for graphical Linux apps, through the WSL project.

 In May 2021, Microsoft extended its Threat and Vulnerability Management solution, which was a Windows-only solution thus far, to support Ubuntu, RHEL, and CentOS.
-Starting with version 6, PowerShell runs on Ubuntu and can manage both Windows and Ubuntu computers remotely from either platforms.
+Starting with version 6, the Microsoft shell program PowerShell can run on Ubuntu, and can remotely interface between Windows and Ubuntu systems through SSH.